What Are the Best Yoga Poses for Beginners to Start With Safely?

 7. Celebrate small progress and enjoy the journey

-See also Warm Up Right with Yoga Warm-Up Exercises for Beginners
+See also Start Fresh Every Day with Morning Yoga Exercises for Beginners

 Reference & Additional Reading